 A prospect recently asked the question following question:

-What is the best website platform for a robust, searchable digital archive/library/gallery?
+What is the best website framework for a robust, searchable digital archive/library/gallery?

 Since this person is likely not the only one to have this question, I figured I’d share my response here.